Fiz Bar review: Sharing plates and plenty of bubbles at London’s sparkling wine bar

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 28 June 2017, in Bars, Grub, London, Nightlife and tagged Fiz Bar, foodie, Lights Of Soho, london, Pop up, Soho.
+Posted on 28 Jun 2017, in Bars, Grub, London, Nightlife and tagged foodie, London, Pop up, Soho.
 Bookmark the permalink.
 Comments Off on Fiz Bar review: Sharing plates and plenty of bubbles at London’s sparkling wine bar.